 Especially if you tend to go out on long drives on the weekend, having an irregular sleep routine dramatically increases your chances of being drowsy at the wheel and having an accident.

 Try to stick to a regular sleep routine during the week and on the weekends.
 And, of course, try to get at least eight hours of sleep each night.
+You may also want to add some sleep supplements to your nightly routine to see if they have an effect on the amount you get.

 Make contingency plans for getting enough rest before any big upcoming drive